openstack/neutron/doc/source/devref/rpc_callbacks.rst

   to deserialize the object, in this case (PLEASE DISCUSS), we can think of two
   strategies:

+The strategy for upgrades will be:
-a) During upgrades, we pin neutron-server to a compatible version for resource fanout updates, and server sends both the old, and the newer version to different topic, queues.
-Old agents receive the updates on the old version topic, new agents receive updates on the new version topic.
+   During upgrades, we pin neutron-server to a compatible version for resource fanout updates, and the server sends both the old, and the newer version.
+   The new agents process updates, taking the newer version of the resource fanout updates.
 When the whole system upgraded, we un-pin the compatible version fanout.

-   A variant of this could be using a single fanout queue, and sending the pinned version of the object to all.
-Newer agents can deserialize to the latest version and upgrade any fields internally.
-Again at the end, we unpin the version and restart the service.

-b) The subscriber will rpc call the publisher to start publishing also a downgraded version of the object on every update on a separate queue.
-The complication of this version, is the need to ignore new version objects as long as we keep receiving the downgraded ones, and otherwise resend the request to send the downgraded objects after a certain timeout (thinking of the case where the request for downgraded queue is done, but the publisher restarted).
-   This approach is more complicated to implement, but more automated from the administrator point of view.
-We may want to look into it as a second step from a

-c) The subscriber will send a registry.get_info for the latest specific version he knows off.
-This can have scalability issues during upgrade as any outdated agent will require a flow of two messages (request, and response).
-This is indeed very bad at scale if you have hundreds or thousands of agents.

-Option a seems like a reasonable strategy, similar to what nova does now with versioned objects.

 Serialized versioned objects look like::

    {'versioned_object.version': '1.0',
-    'versioned_object.name': 'QoSProfile',
+    'versioned_object.name': 'QoSPolicy',
     'versioned_object.data': {'rules': [
                                         {'versioned_object.version': '1.0',
-                                         'versioned_object.name': 'QoSRule',
+                                         'versioned_object.name': 'QoSBandwidthLimitRule',
                                          'versioned_object.data': {'name': u'a'},
                                          'versioned_object.namespace': 'versionedobjects'}
                                         ],